 Corrupt Corporate Executive: Joanna.
 In the beginning, her pet project at the network she works at is a reality TV show similar to Temptation Island.
 At a press conference, while hyping up her show, she is confronted and shot at by a man whose marriage was ruined by the show, and who shot his cheating wife and her lovers in rage.
 Afterwords, Joanna is already planning out the reunion show to exploit the carnage she has accidentally inflicted, only to not only be fired from the network, but also blacklisted from television due to her utterly irresponsible decisions in programming.

 Not really.
 In the scene where she's being fired for the carnage she unleashed, it's stated that the adulterous wife was in critical condition and four out of her five lovers were on life support and that their families were already threatening to sue the network into oblivion.
-And there was the implied notion that the general public sided with or at least, had sympathy for the wronged husband who's life Joanne ruined, hence making it impossible to air anything Joanne had put together for that fall season.
+And there was the implied notion that the general public sided with or at least, had sympathy for the wronged husband whose life Joanne ruined, hence making it impossible to air anything Joanne had put together for that fall season.
 Meaning they had wasted god knows how much money on programming that was now purely radioactive.
 For Joanne, she hit the jackpot of all the wrong things to do if you are a network executive, in terms of going too far and being fired/blacklisted as her ultimate fate.

 It helps that the overall tone of the movie is closer to a Romantic Comedy than the horror/satire of the original.
 The original ending does feel somewhat out of place with the more comedic tone this one takes.